sdnfv/openNetVM/style/github-action-style.md

 Run **./style/install-linters.sh** to install the different static tools.

-If you encounter errors during installation, you *may* install the latest version that yout OS supports with **pip3 install pylint** and **sudo apt-get install cppcheck**
+If you encounter errors during installation, you *may* install the latest version that your OS supports with **pip3 install pylint** and **sudo apt-get install cppcheck**

 * [Other Resources](#other-resources)